Ralf Riedel: Early life and education

-Riedel studied chemistry at the University of Stuttgart with his Diploma Thesis concerning "Versuche zur Reduktion von Aldehyden mit weißem Phosphor".
+Riedel studied chemistry at the University of Stuttgart with his Diploma Thesis concerning Versuche zur Reduktion von Aldehyden mit weißem Phosphor (Experiments on the reduction of aldehydes with white phosphorus).
 From 1984, he pursued a Ph.D. in the field of Inorganic Chemistry at the University of Stuttgart.
-In 1986, he graduated with his dissertation Weißer Phosphor als Edukt für die Synthese phosphororganischer Verbindungen.
+In 1986, he graduated with his dissertation Weißer Phosphor als Edukt für die Synthese phosphororganischer Verbindungen (White phosphorus as a starting material for the synthesis of organophosphorus compounds).

 After education, Riedel undertook postdoctoral research at Max Planck- Institute for Metals Research, Institute for Materials Research, PML, Stuttgart in materials processing and characterization techniques.
-Between 1986 and 1992, he worked on his habilitation concerning "Nicht-oxidische Keramiken aus anorganischen Vorstufen" under supervision of Prof. Dr. G. Becker and Prof. F. Aldinger.
+Between 1986 and 1992, he worked on his habilitation concerning Nicht-oxidische Keramiken aus anorganischen Vorstufen (Non-oxide ceramics from inorganic precursors) under the supervision of Gerd Becker and Fritz Aldinger.

 Career

-Riedel was establishing and leading the Dispersive Solids Group at the Institute of Materials Science, Technical University of Darmstadt (TU Darmstadt) as professor from 1993 until his retirement in 2022.
-His research in the Dispersive Solids Group focused on the development of polymer-derived ceramics, high- temperature materials, and functional ceramics for structural and electronic applications.
+Riedel established and led the Dispersive Solids Group at the Institute of Materials Science, Technical University of Darmstadt (TU Darmstadt) as professor from 1993 until his retirement in 2022.
+His research in the Dispersive Solids Group focused on the development of polymer-derived ceramics, high-temperature materials, and functional ceramics for structural and electronic applications.

 Ralf Riedel's career spans several decades with contributions to materials science, particularly in the development and application of polymer-derived ceramics (PDCs) as well as high pressure materials synthesis.
 His work bridges theoretical research and practical applications.
-Below is a detailed exploration of his professional journey.